 In our FitXR for Oculus Quest 2 review, we had tons of praise for the game's "immersive, futuristic, psychedelic experience"; the mix of motivational rock, dance, hip-hop and electronic music that'll keep you in the zone; and the detailed statistics.
 Just keep in mind that if you want to actually track burned calories, invest in one of the best fitness trackers since the in-game calorie counter generally overestimates how many calories you actually burn per workout.

-A dedicated workout app that's simultaneously fun and good for your body, FitXR is the app to buy and stick with if you're serious about indoor fitness in 2021. —Michael Hicks
+A dedicated workout app that's simultaneously fun and good for your body, FitXR is worth subscribing to if you're serious about indoor fitness in 2021. —Michael Hicks

 The best sports game for effortless exercise